Main section Stereo section Speed section Quality section Sidechain Output section Frequency and reduction graph Toolbar

 5.4.
 Help menu

 The help menu contains various useful resources.
 Click the question mark icon in the toolbar to access it.
 The different options in the menu are summarized below:

 Leads to a set of interactive tutorials that guide you through the plug-in features with the help of demo audio material.

 Opens this manual as a PDF file.

-Displays a window containing a reference of all the different keyboard shortcuts that are supported in the user interface.
+Displays a window containing a reference guide of all the different keyboard shortcuts supported by the user interface.